-An economic resurgence followed the GFA, with important implications for migration, with the region changing from experiencing net out-migration to net in-migration, drawing migrants – as with much of the UK – from predominantly former Eastern bloc countries.(Geoghegan, 2008; Jarman, 2006) Increased exposure to a greater diversity of ethnicities and cultural backgrounds led to an increased focus on acts of racism and anti-racism in the region.
-It has been argued that even statements of anti-racism, such as those presented on public murals, still employ sectarian narratives.(Geoghegan, 2008) The apparent stability of peace in Northern Ireland since the Good Friday Agreement has allowed for a greater focus on economic regeneration in Belfast.(Ellis & McKay, 2000) Infrastructure which emerged during the conflict – such as military installations and sectarian street murals - are now being promoted as tourist attractions.(McDowell, 2008)
+Catholics in Northern Ireland had disadvantaged class positions relative to Protestants for much of the period 1922 to 1972, but these inequalities had sharply reduced by 1996.
+(Breen, 2000) Structural inequalities – perceived or real – that exist between groups can affect both rates and quality of inter-group contact, as well as negative outgroup attitudes.(Kauff, Schmid, Lolliot, Al Ramiah, & Hewstone, 2016) The Catholic share of Northern Ireland’s population has been steadily rising throughout the 1970s and 1980s.(O’Leary, 1995)An economic resurgence followed the GFA, with important implications for migration, with the region changing from experiencing net out-migration to net in-migration, drawing migrants – as with much of the UK – from predominantly former Eastern bloc countries.
+(Ellis & McKay, 2000) (Geoghegan, 2008; Jarman, 2006) Increased exposure to a greater diversity of ethnicities and cultural backgrounds led to an increased focus on acts of racism and anti-racism in the region.